 - Updated August 5, 2021: Added new key visual.

 - Updated July 22, 2021: Shaman King TV broadcast interrupted by Olympics.

 - Updated July 16, 2021: Added Netflix’s Shaman King dub trailer.

 This article provides everything that is known about Shaman King Season 2 (Shaman King 2021 Season 2/Shaman King 2021 Part 2) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Shaman King 2021 Netflix release date predictions: 2021 confirmed
+Shaman King 2021 Netflix release date confirmed in Summer 2021 confirmed